Python Security Guide

 Key Benefits:

-• Immediate containment reduces damage scope
+• Immediate containment that dramatically reduces potential damage scope

-• Detailed logging for forensic analysis
+• Detailed logging for forensic analysis and compliance documentation

-• Human analysts focus on complex investigations
+• Human analysts can focus on complex investigations requiring judgment

-• Scalable across thousands of simultaneous incidents
+• Scalable across thousands of simultaneous incidents without adding staff

 Part III: AI-Powered Security: Python's Data Science Arsenal